TRS Relationship Coaching Professional Code of Ethics

 - Have unaddressed mental health challenges that make our style of relationship coaching very difficult or risky.

-- Have unaddressed childhood trauma that needs more support that we are trained to give.
+- Have unaddressed childhood trauma that require psychotherapeutic support.

-- Have an ongoing addiction or eating disorder that is disrupting their relationships and their life.
+- Have an ongoing addiction or eating disorder that is disruptive to their relationships and their life.

-- Are in abusive relationships of any kind (mental, verbal, emotional, physical, spiritual).
+- Are in abusive relationships of any kind (mental, verbal, emotional, physical, or spiritual).

 - Don’t make progress with their goals